 The Irish Times (Fri October 18th, 2018) published an article by Christine about the creative process that underpinned the development and creation of bind.

-This is the second collection by Chris to be published by Turas Press – in September, 2020.
+This is the second collection by Chris from Turas Press, published in September, 2020.
 Gold Friend is an innovative collection of poetry about nature and the environment: a meditation on the relationship between the individual and the living world.
 It is deeply concerned with both the physical world, the environment around us, and the place of the individual within it.
 The intensity of the poet’s observation charts both the deterioration of the natural world, and the hope for renewal through the healing power of nature.

 Praise for Gold Friend